Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 The shrine is located inside a beautiful 170-acre forest, yet is just a five-minute walk to famous and very busy Takeshita Street.

 There are several entrances to the shrine.
 If you are taking a taxi there, make sure you are let off at the Harajuku Station.
 The main entrance to the shrine is directly across a pedestrian plaza from Harajuku Station.
 If you enter this way, and continue on the forested path you will see the famous saki and wine barrels.
 It is a beautiful walk.
-(See walking tour link, below.)
+(The self-guided walking tour link, below, gives you more info on all of this.)

-This is Harajuku station, located across a pedestrian plaza in front of the main temple entrance.
+This is Harajuku train station, located across a pedestrian plaza in front of the main temple entrance.

-Click here for a walking tour of Meijo Shrine and more info on it.
+Click here for a self-guided walking tour of Meiji Shrine and the approach to it.
 After you see the shrine, exit the same way you entered—through the shrine’s main gate next to Harajuku Station.
 Walk towards the Harajuku train station entrance (pictured above) cross the street, and turn left.

-On the left side of the street you’ll see railroad tracks stretching in front of the Meiji Shine forest.
-The right side of the street is lined with stores like Uniqlo and H&M as well as unique places like Baby Tapi a bobba store that is an OBSESSION among the young crowd in Japan—starting with kids in their strollers and going up to people in their 20s.
-Click here to see there!
-In total, it will take you less than five minutes to reach…
+The 5-minute walk to Takeshita St is very pleasant.
+On the left side of the wide street, you’ll see railroad tracks stretching in front of the Meiji Shine forest.
+The right side is lined with stores like Uniqlo and H&M as well as unique places like Baby Tapi, a bobba store that is an OBSESSION among youngsters in Japan.
+Click here to see what makes it unique.

 Takeshita Street